 All you need to do is click into “Configure your domains” within the “Configure Tag Settings” option in your Data stream.
 Then, simply enter any domains that you want to configure for cross domain tracking.

 If you’re a bit confused about cross domain and cross subdomain tracking in GA4, the video below will clear everything up.

 Review Enhanced Measurement Events (#7)

 There are technically 4 categories of GA4 events: automatically collected events, enhanced measurement events, recommended events, and custom events.
 Check out this link for an overview of all GA4 events, or read on below for more about the first two buckets which are what you need to know about right now.

 The first bucket is “automatically collected events”.
 Your GA4 property begins tracking event data for these events as soon as it is installed.
 See below for 3 automatically collected events in GA4.

 - session_start: This event fires when a user first launches a session with a website (or app).

 - first_visit: Was it the first time this particular user has been on the site or the app?
 If so, the first_visit event will fire.

-- user_engagement: Once Google Analytics determines a user is engaged with a page (i.e. not user who lands and then almost immediately bounces away), a user_engagement event will fire.
+- user_engagement: Once Google Analytics determines a user is engaged with a page (i.e. not user who lands and then almost immediately bounces away), a user_engagement event will fire

 Tracking event data like scrolls, outbound link clicks, video engagement, and file downloads in Universal Analytics requires the help of Google Tag Manager (GTM).
-In GA4, you can simply toggle on enhanced measurement events in the Admin section of your Data Stream.
-Check it out below!
+In GA4, these can all be tracked by default.

 How to Register a Custom Dimension in GA4